circleguard/circlecore/docs/foreword.rst

 The source code is rather well documented, and you should refer to it whenever necessary.
 You can also browse the documentation for all classes, methods, etc by visiting the :doc:`../appendix`.

-You are also welcome to ask questions on our `discord <https://discord.gg/VNnkTjm>`_.
+You are also welcome to ask questions on the `discord <https://discord.gg/VNnkTjm>`_.

 To aid in readability, ``import`` statements have been ommitted from all example code blocks.
 Please supply your own.